-‘ATLASUSA’ and Other Poetry by Skip Hughes The Society January 15, 2016 Humor, News of Note, Poetry ATLASUSA “Material of this sort is best read aloud.” – Frank Fortky The postal gurus are creative and clever.
+‘ATLASUSA’ and Other Poetry by Skip Hughes The Society January 15, 2016 Humor, Poetry ATLASUSA “Material of this sort is best read aloud.” – Frank Fortky The postal gurus are creative and clever.
 Our Massachusetts-Pennsylvania family Brought forth a Maine addition – MA & PA, and ME.
 Per partly pluperfect plus purely preposterous purpose, State names will be spelled with two letters forever.
 Of course Hawaiians say “Aloha,” meaning HI!
 Ohio – OH, and here’s a great idea – why Not unify city and state names?
 That shouldn’t perturb us.
 A modest proposal?
 Think swiftly.
 For instance, Try Providenceri, and Walla Wallawa; Consider Bogalusala, la-la, la, la.
 An Idaho robot could be Pocotelloid-created.
 Those dogs in New Jersey are sick with Cape Maynj, gents.
 Fargond is way out there in North Dakota found.
 Kentucky jazzy tunes are Lexingtonky sound.
 All hail Oklahoma composer, Hobartok restated.
 Mom’s line-dancing Georgians Maconga, by jingo.
 Talkeetnaak – an Alaskan skill; a paradigm, Accomplishing both oral functions at one time.
 White bears air-defensive at Kodiakak in Alaska?
 A Chicagoil – Illinois moll, in the lingo.
 Same state – the city finger fashion – Urbanail.
 Same state again – my sibling princess – Ciceroil?
 Stack toys on display shelves in mid-California – Stocktonca.
 Oh fly me to Michigan – Kalamazoomi.
 “Let’s buy an easy-riding Iowa sports car, Dad.”
 “I hear that those are made in Davenportia, lad.”
 Salemma defines Massachusetts, not so as to please ya.
 “Go hunting in Maine?
 Don’t you dare Cariboume, ‘Cause we New Yorkers have this Lackawannany.”
 That college town in Iowa?
 The folks, you see, Forever forgetting the “n” in it, call it Amesia.
 Missouri, let’s Rollamo.
 Just a suggestion.
 Hawaii’s altitude dilemma – Hilohi?
 Wyoming’s curiosity – Chugwaterwy?
 It sounds like, in Maine, they don’t like a big eater – Bangorme.
 Some Utahns are crazy.
 They’re nuts, beyond question, Especially in Loganut and Ogdenut.
 You may have heard of New York bison sausage, but – No matter how thin you might slice it, it’s pure Buffalony.
 Tiananmen Square If history teaches this and nothing more, That deep desire for freedom is a fact Of human nature, never disappears, However latent or suppressed, there’s hope.
 If history remains a chronicle Of conflict, tyranny and slavery, wars And warlords marching, countermarching on, Though people suffer, bleed and die, there’s hope.
 If hope yet lives in China, history Is vindicated.
 Freedom never has Been known, experienced there, until a man Faced down, unarmed, a serried line of tanks.
 You tyrants by whatever name or cause Have still that hill to climb.
 You never will Defeat your people’s hearts.
 However cruel, You cannot beat that human nature down.
 Go!
 Build your walls, your gulags.
 Ply your whips, Your torture chambers.
 Still your enemy Is human nature, and your victory Is short-lived, bitter, even so to you.
 Imaginary My-Way I wondered when the world would wend my way.
 Distraught, I thought it ought to every day.
 I fought to force the fit, but floundered.
 Say!
 What if the world works well its own wild way?
-NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
-Feel free to treat this page as your home and remove anyone here who disrespects you.
-Simply send an email to email@example.com.
-Put “Remove Comment” in the subject line and list which comments you would like removed.
-The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
-Please see our Comments Policy here.
-Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
+NOTE TO READERS: If you enjoyed this poem or other content, please consider making a donation to the Society of Classical Poets.
+The Society of Classical Poets does not endorse any views expressed in individual poems or comments.
+CODEC News:Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email. Δ This site uses Akismet to reduce spam.
 Learn how your comment data is processed.